IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

       SIGNER=signer@enterprise.com
       ```

-    Run the following script to generate a signature
+    Execute the following script to generate a signature

       ```
       $ ./scripts/gpg-rs-sign.sh gpg-sign-config.sh /tmp/test-cm.yaml /tmp/test-cm-rs.yaml
       ```

-      Utility script can be used by specifying paremeters such as:
+    We specify the following paremeters when executing utility [script](../scripts/gpg-rs-sign.sh):
     -  `gpg-sign-config.sh`:  Config file to specify a signer
     -  `/tmp/test-cm.yaml`:  A resource file to be signed
-        - `/tmp/test-cm-rs.yaml`: A custom resource file `ResourceSignature` generated
+    -  `/tmp/test-cm-rs.yaml`:  A custom resource file `ResourceSignature` to be generated

     Generated signature for a resource is included in a custom resource `ResourceSignature`.